neo-ngd/NEO-Tutorial/neo_docs_SmartContract_QuickStart/SmartContract_quickstart_en.md

 [![3_1545037391347](https://github.com/nicolegys/neo_docs_SmartContract_QuickStart/raw/master/3_1545037391347.png)](https://github.com/nicolegys/neo_docs_SmartContract_QuickStart/blob/master/3_1545037391347.png)

-## Create a NEO contract project
+## Creating a NEO contract project

-Upon completition of the previous steps, you may start to create NEO smart contract project in Visual Studio 2017 (no specific requirement for .NET Framework version):
+Upon completion of the previous steps, you may start to create NEO smart contract project in Visual Studio 2017 (no specific requirement for .NET Framework version):

 1. Click `file` -> `create` -> `project`.
 2. Select `NeoContract` in the list and change settings where necessary, then click `confirm`.

 [![3_new_smart_contract_project](https://github.com/nicolegys/neo_docs_SmartContract_QuickStart/raw/master/3_new_smart_contract_project.png)](https://github.com/nicolegys/neo_docs_SmartContract_QuickStart/blob/master/3_new_smart_contract_project.png)

 A C# file will be auto-generated after the project is created with a default class inherited from the SmartContract.
-As indicated in the screenshot below, now you have a Hello World stored in the contract.
+As indicated in the screenshot below, now you have a Hello World contract.

 [![3_smart_contract_function_code](https://github.com/nicolegys/neo_docs_SmartContract_QuickStart/raw/master/3_smart_contract_function_code.png)](https://github.com/nicolegys/neo_docs_SmartContract_QuickStart/blob/master/3_smart_contract_function_code.png)

 Nevertheless, the above only demonstrates a simple data storage method - to store data in private storage area using key-value method.

-## Edit NEP-5 code
+## Editing NEP-5 code

 Many developers are curious about how to release their own contract assets on NEO public chain.
 Now let's walk through the process on private chain.

-1. Download NEP-5 examples from [Github](https://github.com/neo-project/examples).
+1. Download the NEP-5 template from [Github](https://github.com/neo-project/examples).

 2. Create a NEO smart contract project in Visual Studio 2017 and name it NEP5.

-3. Open NEP5.cs example
+3. Open NEP5.cs

    The code contains basic information of the assets and the methods available to be invoked.
 You can make changes when needed.